matrix-org/synapse/README.rst

 ACME setup
 ----------

-Synapse v1.0 requires valid TLS certificates for communication between servers (port ``8448`` by default) in addition to those that are client-facing (port ``443``).
+Synapse v1.0 will require valid TLS certificates for communication between servers (port ``8448`` by default) in addition to those that are client-facing (port ``443``).
 In the case that your `server_name` config variable is the same as the hostname that the client connects to, then the same certificate can be